 Spicy Steak Chili is a hearty chili loaded with beef, onions, beans, and spicy flavors!
-With tender steak and a definite kick, this chili will be a hot (literally) option for your Fall chili recipes.
+With tender steak and a definite kick, this chili will be a hot (literally) option for your chili recipes.
+And, it’s a delicious option to serve during game days!
 Your taste buds will come alive after a bite of this flavorful dish.
 If you love chili, be sure to try my Grandma’s Homemade Chili!

 Spicy Steak Chili